Things To Do

 - Scenic drives - CT State Route 169.

-- Trails and other Parks in town - there are a number of hiking trails at Camp Nahaco, the Fifty-Acre Wood, Nipmuck State Forest, Palmer Arboretum, Roseland Park, Wyndham Land Trust, and more, offering varying degrees of difficulty and views.
+- Trails and other Parks in town - there are a number of hiking trails at Crystal Pond Park, the Fifty-Acre Wood, Nipmuck State Forest, Palmer Arboretum, Roseland Park, Wyndham Land Trust, and more, offering varying degrees of difficulty and views.

-- Camp Nahaco - 120 acres on Crystal Pond.
+- Crystal Pond Park - 120 acres on Crystal Pond.
 Swimming, picnicking, fishing, boating and ice skating; hiking, cross-country skiing, horseback riding; environmental education for youth and adults, including walks and talks; summer camping for youth and/or adults Rental of facilities to offset costs (weddings, graduation parties, family reunions, business picnics, etc.)

 - Roseland Park -Playground, boating, skating, fishing, picnicking, walking and running.
 No swimming or camping is permitted.
 Pets must be leashed.
 Lake and grounds, pavilion, basketball court, benches, changing/bath house, boat launch.
 Rental: The park can be reserved for $75/day a day for weddings or parties.

 - The Town Beach -Swimming, fishing, canoeing, and picnicking.
 No pets are allowed.
-Certified lifeguards are on duty during designated hours and provide swim lessons.
+Swimming is "AT YOUR OWN RISK".
+There are no lifeguards on duty.
 The Town Beach is also used for birthday celebrations, parties, and even weddings if desired.

-- Camping: In addition to day camp at Camp Nahaco, Woodstock has several public campgrounds, including Beaver Pines Campground, Chamberlain Lake Campground, and Solair (family-oriented nudist resort.)
+- Camping: In addition to day camp at Crystal Pond Park, Woodstock has several public campgrounds, including Beaver Pines Campground, Chamberlain Lake Campground, and Solair (family-oriented nudist resort.)

 - Senior Citizen programs.
 The Woodstock Seniors Club Inc. is a private organization with regular meetings and special events and trips, such as coffee hours, exercise, arts and crafts, card, dominoes and Scrabble.